SciPhy-Two/example_workflows/RemoteAccess.md

 		- Now everytime ypu want use Herwig or rivet commands enter `source Activate` *You can change the alias names above to your liking*.
 	2. **Second** : Enter `singularity run ./herwig-eic_latest.sif sh` or `singularity run ./herwig-eic_latest.sif bash`.

+Usually, you would be given a 5 GB limit to your system.
+So, you can use the volatile directory for large HepMC files.
+Enter `cd /volatile/eic/` to change to the 'eic' folder inside 'volatile' folder.